timosalm/going-serverless-workshop/workshop/workshop/content/exercises/graalvm-aot-limitations.md

 ```

 Two command line flags explicitly specify when a class should be initialized: `--initialize-at-build-time` and `--initialize-at-run-time`.
-Let's now move the move the initialization to build-time.
+Let's now move the initialization to build-time.
 Then the Charset instance is written out to the image heap and can be used at runtime.
  ```terminal:execute
 command: |
   $GRAALVM_HOME/bin/native-image  -H:+PrintClassInitialization --initialize-at-build-time=First,Second ClassInit